wp-plugins/password-vault/readme.txt

 * Made auditing optional
 * Logs when auditing is enabled and disabled
 * Tightened up the code a little
+* Added an additional security check to ensure user is logged in when using the application

 = 1.1 =
 * Cleaned up buttons